MelkhiorVintageComputing/NuBusFPGA/README.md

 The (now obsolete) V1.0 custom board is a NuBus-compliant (I hope...) board, designed to receive a [ZTex USB-FPGA Module 2.13](https://www.ztex.de/usb-fpga-2/usb-fpga-2.13.e.html) as a daughterboard.
 The ZTex module contains the actual FPGA (Artix-7), some RAM, programming hardware, etc. The NuBus board contains level-shifters & drivers ICs to interface between the NuBus signals and the FPGA, a CPLD handling some level-shifting & the bus mastering arbitration, a serial header, two user Leds, 14 debug Leds tied to specific NuBus or CPLD/FPGA signals, a JTAG header, a USB micro-B connector, a VGA chip & connector, and a HDMI chip & connector.
 It supports every NuBus feature except the optional parity (i.e. it can do both slave and master modes).
 The V1.0 board is in commit 3f3371a.
 The CPLD solution works but is annoying as it requires older Xilinx software (ISE 14.7) and dedicated JTAG programmer to use.

 The current board is V1.2.
 It drops the CPLD and VGA port.
 Bus arbitration is now done inside the FPGA.
 It gains a micro-sd slot, and a custom expansion connector that is based (and compatible with, with more signals) PMod.
 It supports the same accelerated HDMI framebuffer and RAM Disk.
 Optionally, The Declaration Rom can be stored in a Flash NOR chip connected ot the PMOd expansion connector (easier for working on embedded driver in the DeclRom).
+The ROM can alternately be stored in a sector of the config flash from the ZTex board.

+The new (July 2023) [ZTex USB-FPGA Module 2.12](https://www.ztex.de/usb-fpga-2/usb-fpga-2.12.e.html) should be compatible with all *FPGA, but has not yet been tested.

 The PCBs were designed with Kicad 5.1